ArduCAM/RaspberryPi/README.md

     ```Bash
     ./enable_i2c_vc.sh
     ```
-    -Then click 'y' to allow it reboot.
+ - Then click 'y' to allow it reboot.
  - Then run the demo by inputing the "sudo python Autofocus.py" in the terminal.